 In the end, the lesson I have learned after losing a parent is that family is everything.
 Once my sister and I got past the not talking for a year.
 We made a pact to have family dinners.
 We did it every Saturday.
 If it couldn’t be a Saturday then we did it on Sunday.
 We always made sure it happened every week.

-The family became our priority since it was now us 3 my sister, brother, and I. We were our closest immediate family.
+The family became our priority since it was now just us 3… Me, my sister, and my brother.
+We were our closest immediate family.

 I made it a point to reach out to my cousins I had never met before.
 So far the only one I met was my cousin Deborah.
-We did a quick meet and greet in 2018 when Mike, Mikayla and I were on our way back to Florida from Massachusetts.
+We did a quick meet and greet in 2018 when Mike, Mikayla, and I were on our way back to Florida from Massachusetts.
 We hung out for hours and it was like we had known each other for years.
 Although we were friends on Facebook.
-It didn’t feel like the first time we had met.
+It didn’t feel like that until the first time we met.

-My Mother’s sister just passed away this year and my cousin asked if I would come to visit.
+My Mother’s sister passed away in 2019 and my cousin asked if I would come to visit.
 In September I went up there for 2 weeks and hung out with her.
 It was great to get to know her and her daughter.
-We spent a lot of time comparing our mothers and found out that I am more like my Aunt Karen and Deborah was like my mother.
+We spent a lot of time comparing our mothers and found out that I am more like my Aunt Karen and Deborah was more like my mother.
 Although, we had never met.

 My cousin and I quickly became best friends and talk almost every day now.
-It’s hard to believe in my 34 years of life, I didn’t meet her until I was 33.
+It’s hard to believe we did not meet for 33 years.
 It was never awkward between us.
 Again it was like we had known each other our whole lives.

 All in All

 I would never wish someone to lose a parent, but we all know it eventually happens.
 It puts things into perspective.
 It changes the way you think/feel and how you live your life.
-I have learned a lot after losing a parent.
+I have learned a lot after losing my mom.

-Its time to let go of some of the resentment, because I now know a little bit more about my mom from spending time with Deborah.
-My mother let her past run her future and because of that made shitty decisions.
-I can’t be mad at her for that.
+It’s time to let go of some of the resentment because I now know a little bit more about my mom from spending time with Deborah.
+My mother let her past ruin her future and because of that made shitty decisions.
+After losing a parent you realize you can’t be mad at her for that.
 She was just doing what she thought was best.
 She did what she could with the hand she was dealt.

 I am still trying to learn more about my mother and her past, but the people who could have told us are gone.
 We are left with unanswered questions that we may never know the answers to.
-This is what I have learned after losing a parent.
+These are the hard life lessons you learn after losing your parent.

 Happy Birthday Mom and I hope you are enjoying life in heaven with your mother and father.
 I also hope you and Aunt Karen squashed your BS and moved on.